Booking.com: best prices

 At the heart of Malaga is the old town which stretches from the harbour on the Costa del Sol to the Mountains of Malaga.
 Key attractions are Malaga's strange unfinished cathedral, the Bishop's Palace and the Picasso Museum all close together.

 Malaga has spent a lot of money improving its city centre and the Calle Marques de Larios is now a pleasant marble-paved pedestrianized street which leads to the Plaza de la Constiucion which has also been improved.
-There are some excellent shopping streets in this part of town and if you are looking for culture, look no further - Malaga has been nominated for the 2016 European Capital of Culture.
+There are some excellent shopping streets in this part of town and if you are looking for culture, look no further - Malaga was nominated for the 2016 European Capital of Culture.

 Head uphill to the Moorish castle at the top of the rocky outcrop above Malaga for fabulous views over the town.
 Just below is the Alcazaba palace which is said to have been an inspiration for some parts of the nearby Alhambra palace.